Geometry of Banach spaces: a new route towards Position Based Cryptography: Preliminaries

 \emph{ For $2 \le q < \infty$, the Rademacher cotype $q$ constant of $X$, $\mathrm{C}_q(X)$, is the infimum over the constants $\mathrm C$ (in case they exist) such that the following inequality holds for every natural number $n$ and every sequence $\lbrace x_i \rbrace_{i=1}^n \subset X$,

 In parallel with the previous definition, we also say that $X$ is of cotype $q$ if $\mathrm{C}_q(X) < \infty$. }

-If the number of elements $x_i$ in the definitions above is restricted to be lower or equal to some natural number $m$, we obtain the related notion of \emph{type/cotype constants of $X$ with $m$ vectors}, denoted here as $\mathrm{T}_p^{(m)} (X)$ and $\mathrm{C}_q^{(m)} (X)$.
+If the number of elements $x_i$ in the definitions above is restricted to be at most some natural number $m$, we obtain the related notion of \emph{type/cotype constants of $X$ with $m$ vectors}, denoted here as $\mathrm{T}_p^{(m)} (X)$ and $\mathrm{C}_q^{(m)} (X)$.
 This is the precise notion we will use later on.
 Although it will be frequently enough to work with the notion of type constants, sometimes we will need to make this distinction.

 Coming back to the better studied context of type and cotype (without any restriction on the number of elements), it is well known that $X$ being of type $p$ implies cotype $q$ for the dual, $X^*$, where $q$ is the conjugate exponent such that $1/p + 1/q = 1$.
-This can be subsumed in the inequality -- see, e.g., \cite{Maurey03}:
+This can be summarized in the inequality -- see, e.g., \cite{Maurey03}: